By Dallas Stevens

 If you are a long time reader of my blog, you will know that we love to talk about emotions in our home.
 When children can learn to identify emotions and understand how they feel, they not only develop more self-awareness and empathy for others but they can begin to process highly emotional situations with increasing resilience and self-regulation.

-Here are five fun crafty activities to teach kids about emotions that our family loves, and yours might enjoy as well:
+Here are five fun feelings games for kids to teach them about emotions that our family loves, and yours might enjoy as well:

 1) Feelings Stampers